swflynn/N-DOF/quasi_src/scripts/nDOF/README.md

 This code is only used for the `RS` call statement.

 ### sobol.f90
-Old Fortran code for generating scrambled and non-scrambled sobol points.
+Old Fortran code for generating scrambled and non-scrambled sobol points (FSU John Burkardt).
 The code is used to run the `i8_sobol` function called in the `sobol_stdnormal` subroutine.

 ### sobol_stdnormal.f90:
 This fortran program taken in a vector of sobol points (0,1) and uses the Beasley-Springer-Moro algorithm to transform them to our domain.
 This is used for the `sobol_stdnormal` call statement.
+This call statement and transformation are the same code from SCP.

 ### Compile.sh
 A sample bash compile file for running the program.
 Simply run